 Welcome to the Showmen’s Guild of Great Britain

 The principal object of the Showmen’s Guild has remained the same since its inception as the Van Dweller Association: to protect the interests of its members – travelling showmen who gain their livelihoods by attending funfairs.
-It does this in two ways; by its code of rules for members and through the legal and constitutional processes of the land.
+It does this in two ways; by its code of rules for members and through the legal and constitutional processes that exist currently of the land.

 The Guild’s rule book ensures that all members have equal status within the Guild, regardless of the scope of their operations as individual businessmen.
 The rules, which are enforced by the Guild’s own disciplinary tribunals cover such matters as the orderly running of fairs and the conduct of members both on and off fairgrounds.